benjamincrozat/legacy-blog/posts/18-php-artificial-intelligence.md

 - JavaScript
 ```

-Now, imagine what you can do.
+Now, imagine what you could do.
+Make it an array, store it in a database, aggregate the job offers on a website and help thousands of developers!

-You could have an entirely automated jobs board, gathering the best offers from all around the internet.
+You could have an entirely automated project.
+And lazy people like me know these are the best kind of projects!

-GPT-3 is the basis for a veriety of awesome products such as [Jasper](https://www.jasper.ai), [Tweet Hunter](https://tweethunter.io) and many more.
+GPT-3 is the basis for a variety of great products such as [Jasper](https://www.jasper.ai), [Tweet Hunter](https://tweethunter.io), and many more.

 Your imagination is the limit.
-I hope you will create something amazing thanks to the power of AI!
+I hope you will create something unique thanks to the power of AI!

 Learn more about the [OpenAI API](https://beta.openai.com/docs/introduction) and the [OpenAI PHP client on GitHub](https://github.com/openai-php/client).